KrishMajhi/krishMajhi/README.md

 * Working with **React and JavaScript** for frontend
 * Learning **DSA, APIs, and backend architecture**

-**Goal:**
-To get a developer role in the next 3–6 months by improving my skills and projects.

 ---

 <!-- ================= CURRENT WORK ================= -->